This guide will help you pay off credit card debt quickly, even with limited income.

-For even more tips on how to save money, check out this summary article on 100 ways to save money on a daily basis.
+For even more tips on how to save money, check out this summary article on 100 ways to save money daily.

 Negotiate lower bills

 You can often cut your cable, internet, and phone bills by calling your provider and asking for a better deal.
-If you reside in the U.S., there are services/apps that automatically help you negotiate a lower bill, such as:
+If you reside in the U.S., some services/apps automatically help you negotiate a lower bill, such as Trim Financial.

 Earn cash back when shopping

-Earn cash back whenever you need to make a purchase – be it groceries, gas, clothing, household items, personal care, and pretty much anything.
+Earn cash back whenever you need to make a purchase – be it groceries, gas, clothing, household items, personal care, or anything else.
 There is an abundance of free cash back apps that pay you anytime you shop, including:

-The additional $20 to $100 in cash back you get every month is extra money that can go towards debt repayment.
+The additional $20 to $50 in cash back you get monthly is extra money that can go toward debt repayment.

 6. Create Additional Streams of Income

-Pick up a side hustle or find another job so you can increase your income and put more money towards paying down your debt.
+Pick up a side hustle or find another job to increase your income and put more money towards paying down your debt.

 Side gig options for raising extra cash include:

-» Blogging: There is really no limit to how much you can earn with blogging – it is up to you!
-Want to earn $2,000 in passive income every month?
+» Blogging: There is no limit to how much you can earn with blogging – it is up to you.
 Check out this 6-step guide on how to start a profitable blog.